 - Two showers

-Kitchen and dining hall
+Kitchen and dining room

-Fireplace hall and Internet
+Fireplace hall and internet access

 - Two playing fields, one of which is a fenced former tennis court.

 - At the end of the house, at the edge of the forest, there is a sheltered grilling spot that can accommodate about 15 people.